- 1. Overview

 For the purpose of this tutorial, we will train two classifiers using different sets of features:

 - model that uses all features as input

 - model that uses all features except for ethnicity

-We partition the COMPAS data into training and validation subsets and use logistic regression as base classifier.
+We partition the COMPAS data into training and validation subsets and use logistic regression as a base classifier.